-Jacksonville, FL operates the largest urban park system in the entire country—with 337 locations on more than 80,000 acres.
+Jacksonville, FL, operates the largest urban park system in the entire country — with 337 locations on more than 80,000 acres.
 In addition to municipal parks, you’ll find national facilities, ten state parks and several gardens and arboretums in the area.

 Soak in the sun and sand.

 Minutes from downtown Jax, you’ll find 22 miles of uncrowded, white sandy beaches.
-Jacksonville offers three different beach areas: Neptune Beach, Atlantic Beach and Jacksonville Beach.
+Jacksonville offers three beach areas: Neptune Beach, Atlantic Beach and Jacksonville Beach.
 Soak in the sun, catch some waves or check out the happening Jacksonville nightlife.
 Nearby, you’ll also find the historic village of Mayport.
 Explore casino boats, freshly caught seafood and Kathryn Abbey Park—offering Jacksonville’s best camping, hiking and biking spots around.
-For just $1 fare, locals can also hop a ride on the Beaches Trolley to explore the nearby neighborhoods and attractions.
+For just $1, locals can hop a ride on the Beaches Trolley to explore the nearby neighborhoods and attractions.

 Drop a line.

 In every lake, river, pond and creek, you’ll find top-notch fishing spots that few other regions get to experience.
 Fishing enthusiasts can enjoy Jacksonville’s convenient water access (including deep fishing waters just 30 minutes from downtown), wide variety of fresh and saltwater species, and world-class angling.
-Drop a line on Jacksonville’s shorelines, head to the pier or charter a boat for some deep sea fishing.
+Drop a line on Jacksonville’s shorelines, head to the pier or charter a boat for some deep-sea, offshore fishing.
 If you’re into serious fishing, consider entering the Jacksonville Kingfish Tournament in July.

 Put your boat in.

 With more shoreline than any other city in Florida, Jacksonville has plenty of opportunities to explore the waterways.
-Spend time on the St. Johns River, cruise through the Intracoastal waterway or hang out offshore in coastal waters.
+Spend time on the St. Johns River, cruise through the Intracoastal Waterway or hang out offshore in coastal waters.
 Locals will tell you that the best view of Jacksonville is from the water, so bring your own boat to the marina or check out the canoe and kayak launches.